MICA-MNI/ENIGMA/docs/pages/07.epicenter/index.rst

 Cortical epicenters
 ---------------------
 Using the :ref:`HCP connectivity data <hcp_connectivity>`, we can also identify epicenters of cortical atrophy.
+Disease epicenters are regions whose functional and/or structural connectivity profile spatially resembles a given disease-related atrophy map.
+Hence, disease epicenters can be identified by spatially correlating every region’s healthy functional and/or structural connectivity profiles (*i.e.*, cortico-cortical connectivity) to whole-brain atrophy patterns in a given disease.
+This approach must be repeated systematically across the whole brain, assessing the statistical significance of the spatial similarity of every region’s functional and/or structural connectivity profiles to disease-specific abnormality maps with :ref:`spatial permutation tests <spin_perm>`.
+Cortical and subcortical (see :ref:`tutorial <sctx_epi>` below) epicenter regions can then be identified if their connectivity profiles are significantly correlated with the disease-specific abnormality map.
+Regardless of its atrophy level, a cortical (or subcortical) region could potentially be an epicenter if it is (*i*) strongly connected to other high-atrophy regions and (*ii*) weakly connected to low-atrophy regions.

-This is done by systematically correlating every cortical region's seed-based connectivity profile (*i.e.*, cortico-cortical connectivity) with a whole-brain atrophy map.
-Disease epicenters thus represent regions whose connectivity profile spatially resembles the disease-related atrophy map.
-In this tutorial, our *atrophy map* will be derived from cortical thickness decreases in individuals with left TLE.
+In this tutorial, our *atrophy map* was derived from cortical thickness decreases in individuals with left TLE.

 .. admonition:: Epicenters? 🤔